DMONINK/Elfy-Image-Generator/README.md

 - **Conversational chat** — Gemini-backed responses with persistent per-channel history across bot restarts
 - **Text-to-image generation** — routes image requests to Pollinations.ai (Flux model); Gemini first expands the prompt for better detail
 - **Image editing** — attach a photo and ask Elfy to transform it (anime, cartoon, painting, etc.) using Gemini's native image model

+  **Note:** Image editing will not work with free tier API, you'll need paid Gemini API for this to work.
 - **Multimodal inputs** — accepts images, audio, PDFs, code files, and CSVs as Discord attachments
 - **Custom personas** — `/forget [persona]` resets history and sets a new personality on the fly
 - **Tracked threads** — `/createthread` spawns a dedicated thread where Elfy responds to every message automatically